opendatakosovo/cyrillic-transliteration/README.md

 ## What is CyrTranslit?
 A Python package for bi-directional transliteration of Cyrillic script to Latin script and vice versa.

 By default, transliterates for the Serbian language.
-A language flag can be set in order to transliterate to and from Belarusian, Bulgarian, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik, and Ukrainian.
+A language flag can be set in order to transliterate to and from Belarusian, Bulgarian, Greek, Montenegrin, Macedonian, Mongolian, Russian, Serbian, Tajik, and Ukrainian.

+**Note:** Greek is also supported.
+While Greek uses its own alphabet and is not Cyrillic, it has been included due to user demand and shared transliteration needs.

 **Note:** Development of v1.2.0 is ongoing.
 Not yet released.